Leonardo DiCaprio as Jay Gatsby, eagerly romantic millionaire and bootlegger

 Gatsby wears a large silver ring on his right pinky.
 At first glance, the face of Gatsby’s ring appears to just be a plain black rectangular stone, perhaps onyx.
 A closer look reveals a teal center with intensity that varies in different light.
 Almost definitely intentional, the teal evokes the image of the green light on the end of Daisy’s dock.

 Redford’s Gatsby had also worn a ring on his right hand, but it was the plain silver ring that Redford wore in nearly all of his films, so that was more likely an actor’s choice than a costumer’s choice.

 Gatsby wears a wristwatch through the film with a stainless rectangular case and a white face with a sub-dial on a stainless steel bracelet.
 Some have speculated this watch to be a modern Jaeger-LeCoultre Reverso.
-Modern or not, the Reverso is one of many anachronisms in Luhrmann’s adaptation as it was introduced in 1931, nearly ten years after the film is set.
+Whether modern or not, the Reverso would be one of many anachronisms in Luhrmann’s adaptation as it was introduced in 1931, nearly ten years after the film is set.
 Still, it is a classy and fashion-forward look for Gatsby and a wristwatch would make sense for a young millionaire who had served in World War I.

 Go Big or Go Home